jazzcloud/jazzcloud.github.io/_posts/2014-08-04-dealing-with-extremely-poor-rails-code.markdown

 * At some point you start realizing, that some of your model's methods are used only in a single use case.
 This is a sign that you should move these methods to corresponding use case.
 And this leads to more clear models.

 So, that's pretty it.
 I had to say, that it is really cheap change.
-We're not going hardcore with [Robert Martin's patterns of refactoring](http://www.amazon.com/Refactoring-Edition-Addison-Wesley-Professional-Series/dp/0321984137) or super-strict [Sandi Metz rules](https://www.youtube.com/watch?v=npOGOmkxuio).
+We're not going hardcore with [Martin Fowler's patterns of refactoring](http://www.amazon.com/Refactoring-Edition-Addison-Wesley-Professional-Series/dp/0321984137) or super-strict [Sandi Metz rules](https://www.youtube.com/watch?v=npOGOmkxuio).

 We just made one obvious change and got huge profit in pretty bad situation!